Look on my works – and despair

 What broken remains, if anything, will be visible when history judges our generation of politicians?
 Most of us certainly can’t recall much about prior politicians – even presidents.

-Or maybe you remember the mighty works of the presidents from 1837-1961 with Martin Van Buren, John Tyler, James K. Polk, Zachary Taylor, Millard Filmore, Franklin Pierce and James Buchanan.
+Or maybe you remember the mighty works of the presidents from 1837 to 1961, with Martin Van Buren, John Tyler, James K. Polk, Zachary Taylor, Millard Filmore, Franklin Pierce, James Buchanan.
 Can’t remember anything?

 “The lone and level sands stretch far away.”